mhmdmhd6/Mac-OS-Desktop/README.md

 > - [ ] Launchpad animation
 > - [ ] dragable icon on dock
 > - [ ] right click to duck icons
+> - [x] shortcuts for opening app and other parts of site

 <!-- ACKNOWLEDGEMENTS -->